VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 Aliases: `uninstall-completions`

-Uninstalls completions from your shell
+Uninstalls completions from your shell.

+You are currently viewing the basic help for the uninstall completions sub-command.
+You can view the full help by running:
+   [1mscala-cli uninstall completions --help-full[0m
 For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/completions

 Accepts option groups: [logging](./cli-options.md#logging-options), [uninstall completions](./cli-options.md#uninstall-completions-options), [verbosity](./cli-options.md#verbosity-options)